P-VS/AutoSPM12_processing/README.md

+THIS VERSION IS NO LONGER ACTIVELY DEVELOPED OR SUPORTED.
+A NEW SPM25 BASED VERSIONS CAN BE FOUND AT https://github.com/P-VS/my_SPM_AutoProcessingBatch

 UZB-fmr-processing-scripts

 This repository contains the scripts used at UZ Brussel to standardise, optimise and automate the processing of single echo and multi-echo fMRI data.
 Additionally, a batch script is provided to do the segmentation in CAT12 for VBM.